AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

 parameters:
-- *execution_scope*: Describes whether this adapter is executed in the current python process or in a subshell.
-Options are: ['in process', 'out of process'].
 - *filepath*: Absolute path or relative path to adapter module from location of json.
 - *name*: Adapter name.
 - *suffixes*: File suffixes associated with this adapter.